gautriv/gautriv.github.io/_posts/2020-08-16-Strategy-Strategic.md

 All the content strategists base their webinars and articles on the assumption that whatever they are offering is correct, and it's precisely what the client wants.
 Deep down, I always think, where they are getting the data to back their claims.
 Did they talk to their clients individually, in a town hall, or clients tell them about their needs?
 What is the source?

-**Strategy without data analysis is like butter chicken without chicken.**

 ### What is strategic content?

 Understand it this way, if you are thirsty, would you like to have water or food?
 More importantly, how do you know that you are thirsty?